-Etching is a process whereby a corrosive acid is used to corrode or burn a design onto metal.
-A design is designated by an out line of wax and the acid then burns everything that isn’t covered in wax.
+Etching is a process whereby a corrosive acid is used to corrode or burn a design onto the metal.
+A design is designated by an outline of wax and the acid then burns everything that isn’t covered in wax.

 Did you Know?

 Lapel Pins are first and foremost Emblematic Jewelry: